 Not all metals are equally receptive to germs.
 Our upcoming antimicrobial door knob cover, made from silicone infused with micronized silver, uses silver’s antibacterial properties to stop the spread of germs on one of a household’s most commonly touched surfaces.

 Specifically, silver and bronze, including brass, are well-known for killing bacteria and viruses.
 Stainless steel does not share these properties.
 Instead, it may house bacteria and viruses for an extended time.
 Plastic, such as a phone cover, may also harbor germs.
+It's a good idea to routinely clean surfaces with cleaning agents, such as a natural disinfectant.

 What Are Germs, Exactly?